Don’t Throw Out Those Old Paper Stock Certificates!

 However, those paper certificates are still a piece of history.
 And people will pay good money for that history.

-Just like some people like baseball cards or stamps, others want to find and collect certificates issued by the Atlantic & Pacific Guano Company Or perhaps a certificate signed by Buffalo Bill Cody.
+Just like some people like baseball cards or stamps, others want to find and collect certificates issued by the Atlantic & Pacific Guano Company Or perhaps an original certificate signed by Buffalo Bill Cody.

-While the companies shares might be worthless, the paper form is probably not.
+While the companies’ electronic shares might be worthless, the paper form is probably not.
 Many certificates found online can be valued at hundreds (or thousands) of dollars.

 Conclusion